EldoranDev/XGP-Rebirth/README.md

 About
 ====

-XG Proyect (XGP) is an OGame clone open-source web application framework designed for creating game clones, particularly those inspired by the popular game OGame, set in a vast and captivating space-themed universe.
-Our goal is to offer a package that is as similar as possible to the original, but keeping their original design.
+XGP Rebirth is a modernised version of XG Proyect and allows to create clones of the original OGame.

-This is the attempt to migrate the original XG Proyect to a more modern and updated version of PHP as well as moving it to symfony instead of basing it on a custom framework.
+This is the attempt to migrate the original project to a more modern and updated version of PHP as well as moving it into a modern framework instead of basing it on a custom self build framework.

 ## Requirements

-PHP 7.4 or greater
+PHP 8.4 or greater
-MySQLi 5.7 or greater
+MySQLi 8.0 or greater

-## How to get XG Proyect?
+## How to get XGP Rebirth?

 ### Manually
 This is the simplest and easiest way if you're not a technical person.
 Download and install XG Proyect will be easy! ;)